teleivo/cs143/assignments/PA4J/README.md

 ## TODO

+* implement No_type logic to avoid cascading errors
+* support SELF_TYPE
+  * handle self in object expression?
+  * check I support all places where its allowed
+  * test what happens if I use it in an illegal place
 * Main:
   * [do that in ClassTable itself, or now in programc.semant?]
 Furthermore, the Main class must have a method main that takes no formal parameters.
 The main method must be defined in class Main (not inherited from another class).
 A program is executed by evaluating (new Main).main().

-* should I use AbstractSymbol as my keys for classes?
+* fix remaining todos

 * run test.sh against examples comparing the dump types output
 * test scope in its own .cl test class

+* should I use AbstractSymbol as my keys for classes?
+  * it does not implement hashCode
 * fix the symbolic links in each assignment.
 The mycoolc, my... use `./lexer` and so forth which don't always exist so fail.
 As they are prefixed with my I guess the intetion is they only use my implementations.
 How to then add the reference impl next to it

-* adapt test.sh: either create a test-err.sh or make it work for errors and valid programs.
-Right now I just capture stderr